How do you take your CBD?

-The most common way to take CBD tinctures is sublingually.
+The most common way to take CBD tinctures is by mouth.
 To do so, simply measure out the desired dose you wish to take in the dropper, place under the tongue and let it sit for about a minute, then swallow.

-When taken sublingually, CBD oil is absorbed by the mucous membranes, where it then moves directly into the bloodstream.
-CBD oil taken sublingually offer one of the most rapid methods of delivery because it does not have to move through the digestive tract and liver before making its way into the bloodstream.
-While CBD works different for everyone, on average it takes about 20-30 minutes to feel the effects of taking a CBD tincture.
+When taken by mouth(under the tongue), CBD oil is absorbed by the mucous membranes, where it then moves directly into the bloodstream.
+CBD oil taken under the tongue offers one of the most rapid methods of delivery because it does not have to move through the digestive tract and liver before making its way into the bloodstream.
+While CBD works differently for everyone, on average it takes about 20-30 minutes to feel the effects of taking a CBD tincture.

 Added to Food or Drinks

-Keep in mind that adding CBD drops to your food and taking them orally will take longer to feel the desired effects than taking them sublingually.
+Keep in mind that adding CBD drops to your food will take longer to feel the desired effects than taking them through the membranes under your tongue.
 This is because CBD that is taken orally must pass through both the digestive tract and liver before it makes its way into the bloodstream and begins to do its thing.
 If you decide to take a CBD tincture with food like this, expect it to take at least an hour until you feel any effects.